maxi-blocks/maxi-blocks/readme.txt

 License: GNU General Public License as published by the Free Software Foundation; either version 2 of the License or (at your option) any later version and the Mozilla Public License, Version 2.0
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Tired of locked blocks?
-Discover freedom and work faster with 706 free templates, 13K+ icons, 100 design styles.
+Discover freedom & work faster w/ 706 free templates, 13K+ icons, 100 design styles.
 Always free to build & create.
 Join our community!

 == Description ==